Brufico/Brufico.github.io/aboutme.md

 Interests
 ---------

 I am fascinated by all aspects of human decision-making.
-Therefore, I am very interested in all kinds of technology that aims to assist decision-making, be it in Data analysis, Decision Analysis / Management Science or in Teaching *per se*
+Therefore, I am very interested in all kinds of technology that aim to assist decision-making, be it in Data analysis, Decision Analysis / Management Science or in Teaching *per se*.